Torus bundle Liouville domains are stably Weinstein: Piecewise linear box folds

 The above analysis shows that when a flowline reaches Case 2, it continues to re-enter Case 2 indefinitely.
 The flowline does not exit the fold and spirals around $\underline{t=t_0} \cap \underline{z=z_0}$ while limiting towards $\skel(W_0, \lambda_0)$.
 See Figure \ref{fig:PL_high_dimensional_holonomy}.

 \end{proof}

-Lemma \ref{lemma:t_0_trap} is our first exposure to the following approximate principle: when a flowline enters a high-dimensional box fold, its trajectory takes turns following the characteristic foliations in the $(z,s,t)$ and $H_0$ projections.
-Of course, this is overly simplistic and not entirely correct, as the proof of Lemma \ref{lemma:t_0_trap} demonstrates, but it is a decently accurate visual principle to keep in mind when deciphering the dynamical casework above and in the future.
+The proof of Lemma \ref{lemma:t_0_trap} suggests the following (overly simplified) principle: when a flowline enters a high-dimensional box fold, its trajectory takes turns following the characteristic foliations in the $(z,s,t)$ and $H_0$ contact projections.

-Using Lemma \ref{lemma:t_0_trap}, we can effectively summarize the holonomy through a piecewise-linear, high-dimensional box fold.
-To do so, we introduce some notation that will persist throughout the paper.
+To summarize the holonomy through a piecewise linear, high-dimensional box fold, we introduce more notation this will persist for the rest of the paper.
 Given a Weinstein domain $(W_0, \lambda_0)$, let $\psi^s$ denote the time-$s$ flow of the Liouville vector field $X_{\lambda_0}$.
 Define a distinguished collar neighborhood of $\partial W_0$ as follows:

 In words, $N^{s_0}(\partial W_0)$ is the set of points in $W_0$ that reach the boundary after a time-$s_0$ flow of the Liouville vector field.

 The following proposition is the generalization of Lemma \ref{lemma:PL_box_fold_holonomy_low} when $z_0 \geq e^{s_0}t_0$.